 Well, just to be safe 4 days before our trip we called, to get seat assignments and make special meal arrangements.
-To our surprise, they told us our flight to LA had been cancelled and they’d rerouted us to San Francisco and then onto LA.
+To our surprise, they told us our flight to LA had been canceled and they’d rerouted us to San Francisco and then onto LA.
 Unfortunately, this change made us 2 hours late for our international flight.
 Sadly the airline hadn’t put that together till we were on the phone with them.

 Good planning is important.
 I’ve also regarded a sense of humor as one of the most important things on a big expedition.
 When you’re in a difficult or dangerous situation, or when you’re depressed about the chances of success, someone who can make you laugh eases the tension.
 Edmund Hillary

-Whether you’re planning a session with your client, a trip to a foreign country or even a product launch for your business, taking the time to be proactive, to double check that everything is in place will create a much better experience for you and those you’re working with.
-This doesn’t mean waiting until everything is perfect before you take action, it means taking inspired action and being proactive on the journey.
+Whether you’re planning a session with your client, a trip to a foreign country, or even a product launch for your business, taking the time to be proactive, to double-check that everything is in place will create a much better experience for you and those you’re working with.
+This doesn’t mean waiting until everything is perfect before you take action; it means taking inspired action and being proactive on the journey.

-Here’s to fun adventures, exotic locations and having the business of your dreams.
+Here’s to fun adventures, exotic locations, and having the business of your dreams.